sthapa456/craigslist-scraper/README.md

 ## Summary

-An automated web scraper and parser to store item detail from web search results with python and MongoDB, the resulting metadata and text could utilise MongoDB's built-in analytic tools for further text analysis
+Automated web scraper and parser - An automated web scraper and parser to store item detail from web search results with python and MongoDB, the resulting metadata and text could utilise MongoDB's built-in analytic tools for further text analysis

 ## Synopsis